lse-my472/lse-my472.github.io/index.md

 #### 3. HTML and CSS

 From week 3 to week 5, we will learn how to get the data from the internet.
 This week we cover basic web scraping to turn web data into text or numbers.
-We will also cover the client-server model, and how machines and humans transmit data over networks and to and from databases.
+We will also cover the client-server model.

 ##### Lecture